moitorres/DeadEnd/README.md

 # DeadEnd
-Dead End is a game in which you must escape from a maze.
+Dead End is a horror game in which you must find a key in the darkness.
 The code is written in c++ using sfml.

 ## Created by
 - Moisés Uriel Torres M.
 - Carlos Daniel Atilano C.

 ## Code
+- fonts/ : fonts used in the program.
+- images/ : sprites used in the game.
+- sounds/ : sounds used in the game.

 - DeadEnd_Server: program that runs the server side of the game to which the client connects.
 - DeadEnd: program that runs the client side of the game.
 - sockets: helper for the connections and the use of sockets.
-- mazeHelper: helper for the creation of the maze using sfml.
-Code originally written by abangfarhan.
 - fatal_error: program used in case of error.